carpentries/instructor-training/_episodes/02-practice.md

 and their bonds aren't actually springs, but the model does a good job of helping people reason about chemical compounds and their reactions.

+We can also distinguish between a *novice* and a *competent practitioner* based on the existence of this big picture mental model.

+*     A *novice* is someone who has not yet built a mental model of the domain.
+They therefore reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains which seem superficially similar.
+*     A *competent practitioner* is someone who has a mental model that's good enough for everyday purposes.
+This model does not have to be completely accurate in order to be useful: for example, the average driver's mental model of how a car works probably doesn't include most of the complexities that a mechanical engineer would be concerned with.

 > ## Your Mental Models
 >
 > In the Etherpad, write your primary research domain or area of expertise and one mental model you use to frame